gablaxian/reemote/README.md

 # Reemote [WIP]

-A fluent interface for defining running tasks on remote servers via SSH.
+A fluent interface for running tasks on remote servers via SSH.